-29 Jul Drums, Guitar & Buenos Aires: Interview with NLD tutor Sam Thomas
+29 Jul Drums, Guitar & Buenos Aires: Interview with tutor Sam Thomas

 Leytonstone-based Sam Thomas has been building his reputation as a highly sought-after drummer, guitarist and songwriter/producer over the past few years.
-He also just happens to teach for North London Drums, lucky us!
+He also just happens to be available for lessons through North London Drums!
 Here he shares some of his advice about what learning an instrument can entail as well as his own personal rig and just how far he’ll travel to see Roger Waters play live.

 Hi there Sam.
 Thanks so much for taking the time out of your schedule for this interview, we know you are busy!
 You play both drums and guitar.
 Which came first and what made you pick these instruments in the first place?

 I began having percussion lessons at the age of four.
 My Mum was a professional musician and she was keen for me to get into music; she tried to teach me piano but it didn’t go too well so she let me go my own way with percussion, something I was really keen to learn at the time.
 I ended up teaching myself piano at a later stage, as well as guitar.
 I was quite pleased with how I was getting on with drums and very inspired by guitar-based bands, so wanted to expand to melodic and harmonic instruments too.